mozerpol/NotesFromLearning/README.md

 ```
 You can find verilog file for mux [here](https://github.com/mozerpol/Microprocessor-Design/tree/main/code/multiplexer)
 ### Adder
 An adder is a digital circuit that performs addition of numbers.
-They are also used in other parts of the processor, where they are used to calculate addresses, table indices, increment and decrement operators and similar operations.
+They are also used in other parts of the processor, where they are used to calculate addresses, table indexes, increment and decrement operators and similar operations.
 Adders can be divided into:
 1. serial adder - during each operation, they add two component bits and a carry bit
 2. parallel adder - they add together the bits from all positions, and the carry bit is performed depending on how the one-bit adders are connected.